Voxli Voxli

 Understanding Test Results

-• Left side - Test results.
-Shows which assertions passed and which failed, along with the test instruction and score.
+• Left side - the checks.
+Shows which assertions passed and which failed, the hallucination findings, and the test details (description and instruction).

 A test result showing the conversation transcript alongside assertion outcomes